touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

       PODSPEC_SSH_KEY: ${{ secrets.PODSPEC_SSH_KEY }}
 ```

 You need to pass the ssh key configured earlier.
+See [Create Deploy Keys](cocoapods/COCOAPODS_GITHUB_PODSPEC/#create-deploy-keys)

 There are actually 2 versions of the workflow script.
 The other file, `faktorybuild.yml`, performs all operations in the same branch it's run on. `faktorybuildbranches.yml` creates a temporary branch to run builds.
 This is generally better, as the build process involves git operations which can overwrite files and possibly cause conflicts.